-Every so often, the header image on Nephrus rotates.
-Sometimes, the image is selected due to a particular season, holiday or event.
-Other times, it’s a neat looking photograph.
+Every so often, the header image on Nephrus used to rotate.
+Sometimes, the image selected was for a particular season, holiday or event.
+Other times, it’s a neat looking photograph that I’ve taken with my camera.

 This image captures a sunset illuminating Vancouver’s west end and the Burrard Street Bridge on a warm fall evening.